-A basic podcasting setup consists of a microphone and software for recording your voice.
-This can range from as simple as your built-in mic (which I don't recommend due to the poor sound quality) to an external USB mic, audio interface, and professional recording software.
+A basic podcasting setup consists of one of the best cheap podcast microphones and software for recording your voice.
+This can range from as simple as your built-in mic (which I don’t recommend due to the poor sound quality) to an external USB mic, audio interface, and professional recording software.

 It’s super affordable, has awesome audio quality for the price, and is small & portable which makes it perfect for taking on-the-go.

 Check out Skillshare’s own page with examples of audio setups here.

 Step 3: Find your Guests (or Script Out Your Own Episodes)